THOMASELOVE/rethink/README.md

 The slides are available here.

+## What I Used to Teach Gladly, and Don't Anymore

+- Null hypothesis significance testing is here to stay.
+    - Learn how to present your p value so it looks like what everyone else does
+    - Think about "statistically detectable" rather than "statistically significant"
+    - Don't accept a null hypothesis, just retain it.
+- Use point and interval estimates
+    - Try to get your statements about confidence intervals right (right = just like I said it)
+- Use Bayesian approaches when they seem appropriate
+    - But look elsewhere for people to teach/do that stuff
+- Use simulation to help you understand non-standard designs
+    - But, again, look elsewhere for examples
+- Power is basically a hurdle to overcome in a grant application
+    - Retrospective power calculations are a waste of time and effort

+## What I Think I Think Now

+- Null hypothesis significance testing is much harder than I thought.
+    - The null hypothesis is almost never a real thing.
+    - Rather than rejiggering the cutoff, I would mostly abandon the *p* value as a summary
+    - Replication is far more useful than I thought it was.
+- Some hills aren't worth dying on.
+    - Think about uncertainty intervals more than confidence or credible intervals
+    - Retrospective calculations about Type S (sign) and Type M (magnitude) errors can help me illustrate ideas.
+- Which method to use is far less important than finding better data
+    - The biggest mistake I make regularly is throwing away useful data
+    - I'm not the only one with this problem.
+- The best thing I do most days is communicate more clearly.
+    - When stuck in a design, I think about how to get better data.
+    - When stuck in an analysis, I try to turn a table into a graph.
+- I have A LOT to learn.

 # Sources of Material in the Talk

 - [The ASA's Statement on p-Values: Context, Process, and Purpose](https://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108?scroll=top&needAccess=true#.Wqqvlej4-Uk).
 ASA = American Statistical Association